Nyre221/Kiview/README.md

 ### Supported file types:
 .txt,.sh,.pdf,.doc,.docx,.odt,.ods,.xlsx,.xls,.csv,.odp,.ppt,.pptx,.png,.jpg,.jpeg,.kra,.svgz,.svg,.mp4,.mp3,.webm,.zip,.gz,.xz,.rar

-## Known Issues
-Currently due to the way it integrates with dolphin, the last item copied to the clipboard is modified and then restored.
-This isn't a problem if it's just text, but unfortunately it can't restore the contents if the last item copied was a folder or file.

 ## Installation
 ### Kde Neon (manual update)
 `wget -O kiview.deb  $(curl -s https://api.github.com/repos/Nyre221/Kiview/releases/latest | grep browser_download_url | cut -d '"' -f 4)`